-Remark 1.1.6.
-Theorem 1.1.5, which we will prove in Section 1.1.4, is trickier to prove than you might first think.
-For example, unique factorization fails in the ring where 6 factors into irreducible elements in two different ways:
+Remark 1.1.7.
+Theorem 1.1.6, which we will prove in Section 1.1.4, is trickier to prove than you might first think.
+For example, unique factorization fails in the rinq where 6 factors in two different ways: